 Little Chatter Boxes

-Of course, Siamese cats aren’t just decorative pets!
-They tend to be very high energy cats so if you want a low involvement cat, a different breed is a better choice.
-Someone who is looking for a cat that can be trained, will play with with you, or who may enjoy going going on walks, the Siamese is an excellent fit.
+Of course, Siamese cats aren’t just decorative pets.
+They tend to be high energy cats so if you want a low-involvement cat, a different breed is a better choice.
+If you don’t provide them with enough mental stimulation, you may end up with behavior problems.

 For someone looking for a cat that can be trained, will play with you, or may enjoy going on walks, the Siamese is an excellent fit.
 Expect to spend time each day making sure your cat has enough to do so that they don’t decide to get creative with their activities.
 If you’re looking for something to occupy their time, a puzzle feeder is a great idea.
 They may also like a toy like the Cat Dancer Deluxe that can be attached to the wall so they can play even when you’re busy.